dcowden/featurescript/README.md

 [Parameter Pattern](https://cad.onshape.com/documents/d66ea5fec7a939e866ecbd6fd) -- Creates "configurations" of geometry with predefined references to a set of user-defined variables.

 [Point Pattern](https://cad.onshape.com/documents/9fca78cb66a0bc83e359eb3e) -- Patterns parts at sketch vertices.

-[Sweep Normal](https://cad.onshape.com/documents/ba3c5f086342a4d4d9c66071) -- Maintains a sweep profile's normalcy relative to a reference surface instead of the sweep path.

 [Transform Pattern](https://cad.onshape.com/documents/25a0a6dfaa76e64574a5e0db) -- Transforms faces, bodies or features to the positions defined by vertices or mate connectors.
 For body transfoms allows new/add/remoove/intersect options.